kapil-goyal/Data-Structure-Lab/1/README.md

-# Data-Structure-Lab
-This repository contains various questions asked in DS Lab and their solutions.
 ## Questions asked during lab
 ### 1. Write a function that reverse a single linked list.
 Create a link list first using a function.
 Write a function that prints a linked list.
 ```